marigitkh/ST-internship-task/README.md

 - Missing Data: Records with missing product info or 0 quantity are skipped.
 Fields like order_id or product_id are imputed with -1 or "Unknown" when needed.

-- Order-Level Calculations: Computes total_item_price and each item's share of the order as total_order_value_percentage, clipped to [0, 100].

 - Data Cleaning: Final DataFrame is explicitly typed, sorted by customer_id, order_id, and product_id.